ArkEcosystem/AIPs/AIPS/aip-11.md

 | asset              | variable     | see details below                                                    |

 Version 0x01 will be notifying former use of protocol to serialise the tx before computing signatures.
 The transaction timestamp is replaced by a nonce.

-With AIP11 the preferred signature scheme is Schnorr.
-Schnorr signatures are fixed 64 bytes long.
-ECDSA signatures vary between 70-72 bytes and are still supported, although discouraged.

 ## Assets